 For 50 years SIL personnel have been privileged to work alongside 337 of the nation's ethnic minority languages in their efforts in language development, literacy, multilingual education and translation.
 Part of the day's pageantry included a procession of Papua New Guineans—mostly SIL-PNG national staff—who carried into the auditorium translated publications in 159 different languages.
 These books completed a visual representation of the partnership of SIL with the people of PNG.
 Then another procession entered, representing all of SIL's ongoing language development programs throughout the country which totals nearly 200.

-Hundreds of Papua New Guineans, mostly SIL-PNG staff, take part in the opening procession.
+Hundreds of people, mostly SIL-PNG staff, took part in the opening procession.

 Several displays of published vernacular literature and documented academic research were available for guests to view.